-- A minimum grade of C in every course evaluated for transfer. - Subject to evaluation and approval by the Office of the Registrar, students may be awarded a maximum of 90 transfer credits towards an Aspen University bachelor's degree program and 30 transfer credits towards an Aspen University bachelor's degree completion program.
+- A minimum grade of C in every course evaluated for transfer. - Subject to evaluation and approval by the Office of the Registrar, students may be awarded a maximum of 90 total transfer credits towards an Aspen University bachelor's degree program.
+This includes transfer credit awarded towards bachelor completion program requirements.